Synthetify/synthetify-protocol/docs/docs/technical/synthetics.md

 ## Mint

-To get Synthetic tokens you have to mint them.
-Only xUSD can be minted.

-It check if sum of debt and amount is less than [*mint_limit*](#mint-limit) and if so mints token to specified account.
+User can get xUSD by minting it.
+Afterwards it can be swapped for other synthetics.
+Method responsible for minting is defined [here](https://github.com/Synthetify/synthetify-protocol/blob/cb56d5f6aa971375d651ae452c216d42203c511a/programs/exchange/src/lib.rs#L258-L314).
+It checks if [debt](/docs/technical/synthetics#debt) and amount is less than [*mint_limit*](#mint-limit) and if so mints token to specified account.

-### Mint method

-Method is defined [here](https://github.com/Synthetify/synthetify-protocol/blob/cb56d5f6aa971375d651ae452c216d42203c511a/programs/exchange/src/lib.rs#L258-L314) and takes _amount_ (u64) and following context
+It takes _amount_ (u64) and following context

     struct Mint<'info> {
         pub state: Loader<'info, State>,